Board of Directors

 As an employee of the Ontario Historical Society from 2014-15, Sarah became familiar with the John McKenzie House site while collaborating with the City of Toronto and heritage architecture professionals on built infrastructure projects, most notably the House’s major slate roof replacement.

-She brings experience working in three museums across Canada, most recently managing and growing the government grants and corporate partnerships portfolio at the Aga Khan Museum in Toronto.
-She gained experience in business development, and building partnerships to drive impact with not-for-profits, at a university for women in Bangladesh, at a Canadian cleantech accelerator, and now manages a portfolio of partnerships in her current role with the Toronto Region Board of Trade.
+She brings experience working in three museums across Canada, including managing and growing the government grants and corporate partnerships portfolio at the Aga Khan Museum in Toronto.
+She gained experience in business development and building partnerships to drive impact at a university for women in Bangladesh, at a Canadian cleantech accelerator, at the Toronto Region Board of Trade, and currently with Hydro One.

 Sarah has a Bsc in Environmental Biology and Master of Landscape Architecture from the University of Guelph, and volunteers as a member of the Aga Khan Park Landscape Management Committee.